The Waterberg Trust Challenge Ride

 Riders pay all their own expenses but have been supported along the way.
 To read more about the TWT cycle ride in 2016, please click here

 Riders traversing the Waterberg have been able to visit projects benefiting from their fundraising efforts and donations.
-Here they were giving out Easter eggs while visiting the ‘Back to School’ initiative at Lethabo Kids Club in Leseding township.
-To read about another projects visited please click here
+To read about the projects visited please click here